Democrats Split on Joining GOP for Health Care Fix

 In a blistering speech on the Senate floor Monday night, following a weekend of Rust Belt rallies in opposition to the Republican notion, he blasted the invoice as “barbaric” and “immoral.”
 He demanded it “must be defeated.”

 Single-payer advocates have furnished Republicans with a gap to argue that Democrats aren’t genuinely interested in negotiations.
-The White House has, again and again, tried to capitalize on the split, saying that the left-wing of the Democratic birthday party is pushing an untenable idea.
+The White House has, again and again, tried to capitalize on the split, saying that the left wing of the Democratic birthday party is pushing an untenable idea.

 Other Democratic lawmakers have not long passed quite as many ways as Sanders in their complaint of the Republican bill.
-However, they’re still hardly ever rushing to the negotiating table with Republicans.
+However, they’re hardly ever rushing to the negotiating table with Republicans.

 Party activists on the left have taken an excellent extra hardline function, with some calling on Democratic lawmakers to stand up on the issue and boycott any forthcoming conferences with Trump.